hareom284/tryhackme/December/004_Introduction to Port Forwarding.md

 #### Scenario 2: Privacy Concerns
 ```
-Your Computer  í  [ISP - Can see everything]  í  Websites
+Your Computer  ?
+[ISP - Can see everything]  ?
+Websites
-                         ë
+                         ?
                   - Tracks browsing
                   - Logs all activity
                   - Can sell data